 Royal Arsenal Heritage Site development in stages… on-going

-Royal Arsenal Pier (officially opened March 2002, currently no commuter services!)
+Royal Arsenal Pier (officially opened March 2002, commuter services delayed but now operational)

 Royal Artillery Firepower Museum (opened May 27th 2001, closed July 2016.
 Exhibits currently in store in Wiltshire, not open to the public, for future display in the proposed Salisbury Plain Heritage Centre)

 Greenwich Heritage Centre and Local History Library (opened in old Arsenal buildings, early 2004)